mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 which is one reason why slices are used more often.

-`len(mySlice)` returns the number of elements in the slice which is its length.
+`len(mySlice)` returns the number of elements in the slice which is its current length.
-`cap(mySlice)` returns the number of elements in the underlying array which is its capacity.
+`cap(mySlice)` returns the number of elements in the underlying array which is its current capacity.
-If `append` is used to increase the number of elements beyond this, a larger underlying array will be allocated and the returned slice will refer to it.

-Just like with arrays, square brackets used to get and set the value of a slice at an index.
+Just like with arrays, square brackets are used to get and set the value of a slice at an index.
 If the index is greater than or equal to the slice capacity, a panic will be triggered that says "runtime error: index out of range".
-To get the second element, `rgb[1]`.
-To set the second element, `rgb[1] = 75`.

 The same approaches for iterating over the elements of an array can be used to iterate over the elements of a slice.